Cafe Japan

 Cafe Japan occupies territory in that middle register, in a postcode where the customer base has opinions and reference points.
 That is not a small thing.
 Restaurants serving informed, repeat customers in a cuisine's own community tend to hold technical standards that are harder to maintain in purely tourist-facing locations.
 It is worth comparing this to how Korean food in New Malden, or Vietnamese food in Hackney's Kingsland Road cluster, operates at a different register than the same cuisines served in more central, more tourist-accessible addresses.

-For context on the high end of London's Japanese dining, the market now also includes serious Korean-inflected tasting room formats: Atomix in New York City represents the global peer set for that style, while in London, the comparable ambition sits in a handful of multi-course rooms in Mayfair and the City.
+For context on the high end of London's Japanese dining, the market now also includes serious Korean-inflected tasting room formats: Atomix in New York City represents the global comparable set for that style, while in London, the comparable ambition sits in a handful of multi-course rooms in Mayfair and the City.
 Cafe Japan is not in that conversation, nor does it need to be.

 London's Wider Dining Frame